tinymce/tinymce-docs/enterprise/premium-skins-and-icon-packs/index.md

 To try out **Premium Skins and Icon Packs** and {{site.cloudname}}-delivered editor, the first step is to create a free [{{site.accountpage}}](https://www.tiny.cloud/download/).

-The free {{site.accountpage}} is provisioned with a free 30-day trial of all Tiny [premium plugins](https://apps.tiny.cloud/product-category/tiny-cloud-extensions/), with no credit card information or commitment required.
+The free {{site.accountpage}} is provisioned with a free 30-day trial of all {{site.cloudname}} [premium plugins](https://apps.tiny.cloud/product-category/tiny-cloud-extensions/), with no credit card information or commitment required.

 #### Buy Premium Skins and Icon Packs